- What is a Systematic Evidence Review?

 - A methodologist is hired to work with writing groups to provide objectivity in data analysis and ranking of evidence through the preparation of evidence tables and facilitating consensus.

-- Offer opportunities for public review and comments via the NHLBI Website and/or a scheduled public forum.
+- Expert Panels offer opportunities for public review and comments via the NHLBI Website and/or a scheduled public forum.